Queyrouzec/DevScript/README.md

 # DevScript
 A superset of Javascript

-This is an initial set of opinions on what a version of javascript made for developers would look like and is currently very tentative.
+This is an initial set of opinions on what a version of javascript made for developers would look like.
+It is currently very tentative.

 Because this is an initial opinion, outside input is strongly encouraged.
-Much of this takes inspration from Dart, Rust, and other functional languages.
+Much of this takes inspration from Dart, Rust, and Elixir.
-The syntax in this README is not the planned upon syntax, it is just what ever I thought would best convey my intent.
+The syntax in this README is not the planned upon syntax; it is just what ever I thought would best convey my intent.
 It will be updated in the future to reflect the language.

+__Not all syntax or functions match or work in examples from specific languages.
+This is so that people who aren't from those languages can understand what's going on__ for example `print(object)` is going to make more sense than `IO.inspect object`.
+Since this is a superset of JS, JS and TS syntax will be the only ones with complete accaracy when not disscussing ways to add to their syntax.

 ## Goals

+### You Should Be Allowed to Freely Add or Take Away From the Language.
+- TODO

 ### Everything should be allowed to exist inline in one document

 - HTML is glorified gui objects.
 That's not nessisarily a bad thing, but it should be better integrated with js.
 - CSS is a glorified set of properties in a obscure way.
 This is potentially a bad thing.
 - You should be allowed to write tests inline without them being compiled into the final file and you should be allowed to put them in your documentation.

 ### Be as close to the language as possible

 - There should be no hidden compiler optimizations when reasonable.
 Compilation should be almost as preditcable as Typescript.
 - The compiler should take no performance away from Javascript even if you can blow your foot off.
 - This creates a problem with CSS because in order to make the most out of CSS you need to make use of the cascading part and give universal access to all - HTML objects.
 That option should still exist even if it is a massive foot gun.
 This makes choices with CSS very tenitive.

 ### Intent is built in

 - The intent of the developer should be enforced by the language at every possible turn.
 This changes from topic to topic so we'll get into what this means further down.

 ### State is a first class citizen.